anonaddy/anonaddy/README.md

 No, your real email will not be shown, the email will look as if it has come from us instead.
 Just make sure not to include anything that might identify you when composing the reply, i.e. your full name.

 #### **Can emails have attachments?**

 Yes you can add attachments to emails forwarded and replies.
 Attachments count towards your bandwidth.

 #### **What is the max email size limit?**

 The max email size is currently set to 10MB (including attachments).

+#### **What happens if I have a subscription but then cancel it?**

+If you cancel your subscription it will remain active until the end of your current billing cycle, you will still be able to use Pro features until the billing cycle ends.

+A few days before your billing cycle ends you will receive an email letting you know the steps you need to take to prevent the loss of any emails.
+Shortly after ending the following will happen:

+* Any custom domains will be **deactivated**
+* Any additional usernames will be **deactivated**
+* If you have any more than **2 recipients** they will be **deleted**
+* Pro account settings will be reverted to default values
+* Any aliases using Pro only domains will be **deactivated**
+* If you have any more than 20 UUID aliases they will be **deactivated**

+You will not be able to activate any of the above again until you resubscribe.

 #### **How do you prevent spammers?**